jean-pierreBoth/edlib-rs/README.md

 |  SHW    |     0.670       |  0.684        |  39828    |
 |  HW     |     1.182       |  1.206        |  39828    |

-Except for infinitesimal variations of cpu time measurement we wee we have the same computation times.
+Except for infinitesimal variations of cpu time measurement we see we have the same computation times.

 ## License